Aelto/surreal-simple-querybuilder/README.md

 ```

 # Examples
+ - A series of [examples are available](/examples/) to offer a **guided introduction** to the core features of the crate
-A complete example can be found in the [`tests project`](/tests/src/querybuilder.rs).
-For an explanation of what each component in the crate does, refer to the chapters below.
+ - An all-in-one exapmle can be found in the [`tests project`](/tests/src/querybuilder.rs).
+ - For an explanation of what each component in the crate does, refer to the chapters below.
 ## The `model` macro
 The `model` macro allows you to quickly create structs (aka models) with fields
 that match the nodes of your database.